slr71/notes/de-install/sobs.md

 ].
 ```

-This change required the service to be restart:
+This change required the service to be restarted:

 ```
 root# systemctl restart rabbitmq-server